Reproducible Science

 • Literate programming: combine code and text in the same document, so your reports are dynamic and replicable.

-• Version Control and Sharing: track changes, collaborate, and make your work openly available using tools like GitHub and OSF.
+• Version Control and Sharing: track changes, collaborate, and make your work openly available using tools like GitHub and OSF (and/or Zenodo).

 So… Is reproducible science even harder?